SoroushRF/SoroushRF/README.md

 <!-- About Me Section -->
 <div align="center">
   I specialize in building full-stack applications that leverage modern frameworks and AI.
-My recent work involves integrating the <b>Gemini API</b> into practical tools, bridging the gap between [...]
+My recent work involves integrating the <b>Gemini API</b> into practical tools, bridging the gap between complexity and usability.
 </div>
 <br />